Itera/docker-intro-workshop/01_static_website/README.md

 - **Try changing the content of the index.html file and reload the webpage**

-QUESTION 1.1: Did the content change?
+QUESTION :question: 1.1: Did the content change?
 Why/why not?

 ## Using custom image
 In this task we will copy the index.html file into the container instead of mounting our local file system.